Vampires of Avonmouth

 News, reviews and interviews

-It's happening!
-The launch of Vampires of Avonmouth will be online at 7pm, Thursday 18th March.
-Join Tim in conversation with Edson Burton, along with readings and Q&A. Find more details and sign up here.
+The launch of Vampires of Avonmouth was held online at 7pm, Thursday 18th March.
+Tim was in conversation with Edson Burton, and there were readings and Q&A. See Recordings below to see it on YouTube.

 Miranda Rae interviewed me for Ujima Radio's The Word (5th Feb 2021).
 Listen to it as a podcast.
 Alternatively, if Ujima's "listen again" stream is still live, I'm about 51 mins in; I also recommend the rest of the two-hour show.